Management of chemical eye burns

 - Cloudy eye tissues

 - Immediately after the injury, rinse the affected eye under running water, in a slow shower or a container filled with clean water.
-The face should be positioned in a way that the injured eye is down and to the side.
+Position the face in a way that the eye is down and to the side.
 Avoid spraying a strong stream of water into the affected eye.

 - Flush the affected eye using lukewarm water for at least 15-30 minutes.
 For a severe burn, continue flushing the eye until help arrives.
 Keep the eye open as wide as possible.